Jackietkfrost/NET/README.md

 # NET
 ## Description
- Non-Public Enactment Transmission or NET for short is a private peer to peer communications program styled like a green screen
+ Non-Public Enactment Transmission or NET for short is a private peer to peer communications program styled like an old school green screen terminal.
+The point of this project is to learn how to program a P2P system through Electron to have personal conversations with other users akin to an old school IRChat.
 ## Installation
 run `npm install` to download all the packages needed from Electron, and Peer.js.
 ## Usage